 Hiring Sales Reps — Work Out the Details

-Before your search to find salespeople, you need to figure out how you will compensate them.
+Before your search to find salespeople, you need to figure out how you will compensate them (and the related payroll taxes).
 Will it be base salary only?
 Commission only?
 Base plus commission?
 Choosing a sustainable model is extremely important, especially when it comes to how much money you can allocate each month from the business to pay to your sales reps to go out and produce.

 You might be able to hire a broker who will work straight commission for you.
 But when hiring salespeople and basing their compensation on their sales skills and experience, you should expect to pay them a base plus commission (as well as potentially needing to provide them with benefits, etc.).
 The base salary should be low enough to entice them to go to work and earn commission, but the real money comes through their production.
 The more they sell, the more they make — it’s a very simple concept, but it takes the right person to see the opportunity and run with it.

 Once you are done hiring sales reps, that doesn’t mean you can stop focusing completely on that key piece of the business.
 But you also shouldn't be consumed with micromanaging your salespeople.
 If they are producing, pat them on the back and continue to turn them loose.
 If they aren’t producing, then it’s time to take a look under the hood to see what’s going on.
 Many times, it comes down to complacency.
 Complacency kills businesses — when you find salespeople on your team getting lazy or comfortable, it’s time to take corrective action immediately and get them back on track.

 This article is a brief outline that should help you get a better understanding of whether you should hire a salesperson for your business.
 It should have also opened your eyes to evaluate yourself and how you manage your time on a daily basis.
 Are your own actions matching your ambition for your business?